 What this means for public safety agencies: Unified communications and enhanced day-to-day operations

 Voice, video, and data on one end-to-end IP network results in reduced complexity and lower costs through greater efficiency.
 LTE supports telemetry and remote diagnostics, which means information, may be sent automatically to mobile devices and analyzed remotely.
-As a result, personnel have instant remote access to databases to access vehicle records or suspect’s files, for example, or to submit reports electronically.
-Public safety personnel can be more effective when paperwork and waiting times are reduced.
+As a result, first responder personnel have instant remote access virtually anywhere to databases to access vehicle records or suspect’s files, for example, or to submit reports electronically.
+Public safety personnel can be more effective when paperwork and waiting times are reduced, anywhere they happen to be.

 3.2.3 Low latency and low packet loss